Funding opportunity

 Refer to the

-Applying to the CREATE program involves a two-phase application process—Phase 1: Letter of intent, and Phase 2: Application.
+Applying to the CREATE program involves a two-phase application process—Phase 1: Letter of intent (LOI), and Phase 2: Application.

 To apply for a CREATE program grant, researchers must first propose their project to their university for consideration.
 The university endorses the LOIs to be submitted and provides a support letter for each LOI.